ministryofjustice/laa-aws-ops/Operational-process.md

 # --Draft--
-This is draft document, outlining the AWS Ops team's processes, and based on MoJ Cloud Platform's methodology.
+This is draft document, outlining the AWS Ops and 6dg Ops team's processes, and based on MoJ Cloud Platform's methodology.
 This process is continually reviewed and improved.
-We welcome all feedback: ideally via the LAA Aws ops team's slack channel, or #laa-ops slack channel
+We welcome all feedback: ideally via the LAA Aws ops and LAA 6dg ops slack channels, or #laa-ops slack channel

 ## Operational processes